pavelhoral/wrensec-docs/Java-Style-Guide.md

 private enum Suit { CLUBS, HEARTS, SPADES, DIAMONDS }
 ```

-Since enum classes _are classes_, all other rules for formatting classes apply.
+Since enum classes _are classes_, all other rules for formatting classes must apply.

 #### 4.8.2 Variable declarations
 ##### 4.8.2.1 One variable per declaration, per line
-Every variable declaration (field or local) declares only one variable on the same line: declarations such as `int a, b;` are not used.
+Every variable declaration (field or local) must declare only one variable on the same line: declarations such as `int a, b;` are not used.

-**Exceptions:** Multiple variable declarations are acceptable in the following circumstances:
+**Exceptions:** Multiple variable may share the same declaration in the following circumstances:
 - in the header of a `for` loop.
 - when the name of each variable is on its own line.